kytos-ng/documentation/tutorials/napps/publishing_your_napp.rst

   Enter password: <token>

-After finishing the above steps your napp will be pushed to github and your will be able to view it in your repository.
+After finishing the above steps your NApp will be pushed to github and your will be able to view it in your repository.
 Follow the instructions on this |github_topic|_ to include topic name 'kytos-napp' to your repository.